sahu-neha/Backend-Authentication-SpringBoot/README.md

 > ## URL

-Open Poostman and navigate to the following URLs:
+Open Postman and navigate to the following URLs:

 1. Home: